guanshaoheng/gaussian_nn_tugraz/README.md

 ![equation](https://latex.codecogs.com/svg.image?k=4) slightly because of the noises in the datasets.

 - During the optimisation process, an early stop algorithm was used to prevent overfitting: the optimisation was stopped when the accuracy on the test set was no longer improving.
-As can be seen from the training error plot, the model achieves better test accuracy on the noisy data set by introducing a physics.
+In the figure of error evolution, the dashed lines are test errors and the solid lines are training errors.
+The model achieves better test accuracy on the noisy data set by introducing a physics.
  **The NN with physics activation corresponds to the best results for the cases.** This can also be visually proved by the figures of the cut lines.